Kate Middleton Style Blog

 While her ceremony dress has gone down in bridal history, Kate’s second wedding dress remains one of her most quietly iconic style moments to date—it’s a look that’s become more beloved (and more searched-for) in recent years.

-To celebrate William and Kate’s wedding anniversary, and 14 years since the couple said “I do” in front of the world, I’m taking a closer look at that gorgeous reception dress below—this is one royal style moment you won’t want to miss!
+To celebrate William and Kate’s wedding anniversary, and 14 years since the couple said “I do” in front of the world, I’m taking a closer look at that gorgeous reception dress below—this is one royal style moment that you won’t want to miss!

-First things first—let’s talk about who created the dress and look at some of its features.
+First things first, let’s talk about who created the dress and look at some of its features.

 The Designer Behind Kate Middleton’s Evening Wedding Dress: